TopSoftSolutions/ArmatAnalytics-netlify/content/ourvacancies/junior-statistician.md

 ---
 title: Junior Biostatistician
 description: >-
-  Junior Statistician will provide internal statistical support in close collaboration with laboratory scientists, technicians, and statisticians within the team.
+  Junior biostatistician will provide internal statistical support in close collaboration with laboratory scientists, technicians, and statisticians within the team.